When can I visit?

 What happens when I leave the ward?

-Make your way back to the agreed exit point.
-Remove your mask and place it in the bin provided Wash and dry your hands thoroughly before using the alcohol gel provided prior to leaving the ward.
+Please wash and dry your hands thoroughly and use the alcohol gel provided prior to leaving the ward.

 If I can't visit are there other ways I can keep in touch with them?